jwb4335/jwb4335.github.io/_pages/about.md

 I will be on the 2023/2024 academic job market.

-I have a BA in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College, Dublin, and a Master's from the Barcelona School of Economics.
+I have a BA in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College Dublin, and a Master's from the Barcelona School of Economics.

 [john.w.barry@duke.edu](mailto: john.w.barry@duke.edu)